L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf Conjecture 5.8.} $\forall \ F,w$ dim im $\vf(F,w)=m-i$.

-{\bf Remark 5.8.1.} This is "obvious", because $j=m-i$, the source of $\vf$ is $(P^1)^j$ and $\vf$ "cannot have a fibre of dimension $>0$".
-This can be easily checked for any fixed $F$, $w$, but a rigorous proof for all $F$, $w$ is too complicated.
+{\bf Remark 5.8.1.} The above conjecture is not surprising, because $j=m-i$, the source of $\vf$ is $(\n P^1)^j$ and $\vf$ "cannot have a fibre of dimension $>0$".
+This can be easily checked for any fixed $F$, $w$ (see, for example, Example 6.2.3), but a proof for all $F$, $w$ is too complicated.

-{\bf Corollary 5.9.} Conjectures 2.1, 5.8 imply that $\forall \ F,w$ we have: im $\vf(F,w)$ is an irreducible component of $X(m,i)$. $\square$
+{\bf Corollary 5.9.} Conjectures 2.1, 5.8 imply that $\forall \ F,w$ we have: im $\vf(F,w)$ is an irreducible component of $X(m,i)$.\footnotemark $\square$

+For fixed $i,j$ we denote by $\g F_{ij}$ the set of pairs $(F,w)$ for all $F$ whose $i,j$ are from (4.2.3), i.e $F$ consists of $j$ trees and has $i$ nodes.
+We have: